Evolutionary Philosophy

 A land ethic changes the role of Homo sapiens from conqueror of the land-community to plain member and citizen of it.
 It implies respect for his fellow-members and also respect for the community as such.
 In human history, we have learned (I hope) that the conqueror role is eventually self-defeating.
 Why?
 Because it is implicit in such a role that the conqueror knows, ex cathedra, just what makes the community clock tick, and just what and who is valuable, and what and who is worthless, in community life.
 It always turns out that he knows neither, and this is why his conquests eventually defeat themselves.

 The ecological fundamentals of agriculture are just as poorly known to the public as in other fields of land-use.
-For example, few educated people realise that the marvellous advances in technique made during recent decades are improvements in the pump, rather than the well.
+For example, few educated people realize that the marvelous advances in technique made during recent decades are improvements in the pump, rather than the well.

 In all these cleavages, we see repeated the same basic paradoxes: man the conqueror versus man the biotic citizen; science the sharpener of his sword versus science the searchlight on his universe; land the slave and servant versus land the collective organism.